Avia B-534: Czechoslovakia

 During September 1939, Slovakia participated in the German Invasion of Poland; the nation held the aim of regaining territories which had been previously lost to Poland at Munich.
 A pair of squadrons of B-534s were assigned to support the invasion.
 In the theatre, these were typically used to escort Luftwaffe aircraft, such as the Junkers Ju 87 dive-bomber, on eight missions.
-On 6 September the Avias shoot down Polish reconnaissance aircraft Lublin R.XIIID over Prešov, killing its two-men crew.
+On 6 September the Avias shot down a Polish Lublin R.XIIID reconnaissance airplane over Prešov, killing its two-men crew.
 One Avia was shot down by Polish anti-aircraft cannons, the other one crashed on 9 September (a pilot was killed).
 Also the downing of Polish RWD-8 liaison aircraft fleeing to Hungary was reported.

 The same squadrons fought alongside the elements of the German military in the area of Ukraine during summer 1941.
 According to aviation author Josef Krybus, on this front, moral amongst the Slovak pilots was low and no significant victories were achieved during their deployment.
 During 1942, one of these squadrons was redeployed to Slovakia to conduct anti-partisan operations.
 Over time, a combination of obsolescence, the lack of spare components and the old Czechoslovak air force's proprietary fuel mixture (BiBoLi, or some other mix of ethanol, benzol and petrol) finally relegated the surviving B-534s to performing the trainer role and other secondary duties during 1943.

-The training role would have been the last operational service of the B-534s in Slovak colors if not for the Slovak National Uprising of September–October 1944.
+The training role would have been the last operational service of the B-534s in Slovak colours if not for the Slovak National Uprising of September–October 1944.
 The rest of the Slovak air assets did not turn-coat as expected and the leaders of the uprising were faced with using a rag-tag collection of leftover aircraft, including several B-534s stationed at Tri Duby airfield.
-On 2 September 1944, Master Sergeant František Cyprich, just after testing a repaired B-534, downed a Junkers Ju 52 transport under Hungarian colors on its way to a base in occupied Poland.
+On 2 September 1944, Master Sergeant František Cyprich, just after testing a repaired B-534, downed a Junkers Ju 52 transport under Hungarian colours on its way to a base in occupied Poland.
 This was at once the first aerial victory for the Uprising and the last recorded biplane fighter air-to-air victory.
 As the Slovak National Uprising was desperate for available aircraft, Sergeant Cyprich was derided by his colonel for not trying to force the Junkers Ju 52 to land and be captured instead.
 The last pair of B-534s at Tri Duby were burned as the base was evacuated on 25 October 1944.